mesgjs/mesgjs-web/.kilocode/rules/memory-bank/brief.md

 The primary requirements may be found in the requirements-v2.md file.
 These are supplemented by architectural-plan/MWI-Architectural-Plan.md.

-Make sure you have consulted any relevant reference materials indexed in the tech.md (tech stack) portion of the memory bank before making any assumptions about the project technology, Mesgjs or SLID syntax, or things of that nature.
+Make sure you have consulted any relevant reference materials (the available files are indexed in the tech.md (tech stack) portion of the memory bank) before making any assumptions about the project technology, Mesgjs or SLID syntax, or things of that nature, including but not limited to:

+- Mesgjs language design or syntax
+- Mesgjs message passing (hint: message/reply cycles are synchronous!)

 Especially in early portions of the development, please look for opportunities to break development into independently reviewable pieces.
 Check in often,